 1. Assess your relationships.
 This includes the relationship you have with yourself first and foremost.
 Pay attention to how you think and talk to yourself.
 Consciously challenge how you perceive yourself by replacing negative self-talk with positive statements.
 This takes constant awareness and practice.

 2. Surround yourself with supportive, encouraging people.
-Let go of anyone in your life who makes you feel less than good about yourself.
+Let go of, or set healthy boundaries with, anyone in your life who makes you feel less than good about yourself.
 Healthy relationships can act as a turning point and a protection against the negative effects of low self-esteem.

 3. Exercise as often as you can, even if only for a short walk to begin with.
 Getting outside on a regular basis will not only revive your spirit and soul, but it will improve your mood which has a ripple effect to improving your physical and mental health.